Skip to main content

 The intention rule applies no matter how long you keep the property before selling it.

-The intention rule also applies before the bright-line property rule, which only applies to residential property sold within certain time periods.
+The intention rule also applies before the bright-line test, which only applies to residential property sold within a set period of time — the bright-line period.

 When Moana eventually sells her home, she hopes to make a profit and leave her children a legacy.

 In a year's time she gets a new job and decides to sell the property to move closer to her new job.
-Property prices have risen, so Moana is able to sell the house for much more than she paid for it and can buy a bigger home.
+Property prices have risen, so Moana is able to sell the house for much more than she paid for it.

 Sue and her family decide they like the area the property is in, so they live in it in the meantime.
-Sue has a regular pattern of buying and selling residential properties while living in them.
+Sue has a regular pattern of buying and selling residential properties.

-The sale of Sue's property will be taxable, because her intention at the time she purchased it was to sell it, and because she has a regular pattern of buying and selling residential property.
-Sue declares the profit on the sale as income on her IR3 tax return.
+The sale of Sue's property is taxable, because her intention at the time she purchased it was to sell it.

 Example: Frances and Bruce buy a second property

 Frances and Bruce buy a second property in the hope that it will quickly gain in value.
 They decide to rent it out in the meantime.
-One of their reasons for buying the property is to sell it and make a profit from any increase in its value.
+One of their reasons for buying the property is to resell it for a profit.

 Tax Technical advice